COVID-19 Safety Plan

-As Asbury Woods prepares to embark upon a summer camp season like no other, we know parents, children and the community are concerned about continuing to mitigate risk of the spread of COVID-19 while acknowledging the need for start returning to some activities that are important for the physical and mental well-being of all.
-Asbury Woods does not undertake a camp season in these circumstances lightly and to do it safely, following the guidelines of the “Yellow Phase” will require significant adjustments in all aspects of camp.
-But Asbury Woods is well-placed to offer a safe camp experience as we have always relied heavily on outdoor activity for our camp programs; is accustomed to frequent cleaning routines due to our typical interaction with children of all ages; and our ability to spread out and limit access to our building.
-The following is the highlights of our summer camp 2020 plan to ensure a healthy and safe camp environment for campers, their families and our staff.
+In preparation for the 2021 summer camp season, continuing to mitigate risk of the spread of COVID-19 while providing a safe, positive summer camp experience remains our top priority.
+Asbury Woods is well-placed to offer a safe camp experience as we have always relied heavily on outdoor activity for our camp programs.
+We are accustomed to frequent cleaning routines due to our typical interaction with children of all ages.
+Our ability to spread out and limit access within our building allows us to offer true small group experiences for our campers with limited exposure to other children.
+The following are the highlights of our summer camp 2021 plan to ensure a healthy and safe camp environment for campers, their families and our staff.

 Screening Staff Upon Arrival